-- Try out different veggies, go seasonal for best results!
+- Try out different veggies.
+Use whichever vegetables are in season for best results!

 - You can add the green beans in with the other vegetables if you would like but they tend to cook faster than the carrots, potatoes and peppers.
 My family like green beans that still have a bit of crunch to them so I prefer to add them later.